yangKJ/KJNetworkPlugin/README_EN.md

 #### Batch

-- Regarding batch network requests, provide configuration information such as setting the maximum concurrent number, the number of failed calls, and the timing of error reconnection
+- Regarding batch network requests, provide configuration information such as setting the maximum concurrent number, the number of failed calls, and the timing of error reconnection.

 ```
 // Test batch network requests